Im Just A Bill

 Legal Status: Currently legal statewide.
 St Louis County has regulated sales.

-Current bill: HB912 – “Creates new provisions relating to the sale of kratom products”.
-3/9/23 referred to Emerging Issues Committee.
+HB912 – “Creates new provisions relating to the sale of kratom products”.
+4/25/23 PASSED HCS committee.
+Still in House.
 Fairly standard KCPA, would go in effect in August 2023.

 Sponsors: Phil Christofanelli, Phil.Christofanelli@house.mo.gov573-751-2250